-As a high school teacher I get a real kick out of asking kids what they might want to do for a living in a couple years and then helping them build some skills with that goal in mind (approaching education this way seems to have a much higher success rate than telling students they have to learn information because someone else thought it was important for them to learn it).
+As a high school teacher, I get a real kick out of asking kids what they might want to do for a living in a couple of years and then helping them build some skills with that goal in mind (approaching education this way seems to have a much higher success rate than telling students they have to learn information because someone else thought it was important for them to learn it).
 Inevitably many of them are not sure, and while this is a good thing, I’ve noticed that the default option for many young women is to say “cosmetology.”
 Now there is nothing wrong with pursuing a career in cosmetology, I just think there is a smart way to go about building a career in that field, and then there is the path that most young women take.
-In my area, physical labour is the default option for men that don’t know what to do, and fortunately because of the farming and energy sectors, there are still very high wages available for anyone willing to put in a hard day’s work.
+In my area, physical labour is the default option for men that don’t know what to do, and fortunately, because of the farming and energy sectors, there are still very high wages available for anyone willing to put in a hard day’s work.
 I do sympathize with some of these young ladies who are probably just saying that they want to cut hair for a living because that seems to be more socially acceptable than simply stating, “I’m not sure what I want to do yet, but I’m keeping my options open.”
-Unfortunately, when you say this enough times, it seems many people convince themselves that this is their future, and consequently all motivation to reach their academic potential goes out the window.
+Unfortunately, when you say this enough times, it seems many people convince themselves that this is their future, and consequently, all motivation to reach their academic potential goes out the window.

 Reality vs Perception

 When you’re in high school the job of beautifying people all day long must look pretty good.
 I mean makeup and hairstyles are a huge part of your life, and becoming an expert in applying those techniques is probably very alluring.
 After all, we now tell kids to pursue their own interests no matter what the cost, because you have to love what you do every day (ignoring the fact that many of us don’t have a lot of interests other than hormones and establishing our own identity in high school).
 While pursuing interests is a great thing, we should probably realize that kids need time to mature and realize what they really have a passion for, before committing to that career path.